SatelliteApplicationsCatapult/tribble/README.md

 ### Why the name Tribble?

-Lots of small fuzzy creatures.
+[Lots](https://en.wikipedia.org/wiki/Tribble) of small fuzzy creatures from Star trek.
 It seemed like a reasonable name when I started this.

 "Letting engineers name things is like letting the marketing department build them"